apereo/apereo.github.io/_posts/cas/2017-03-28-cas5-gettingstarted-overlay.md

 mvnw clean
 ```

 ...which may be a problem because, how are you supposed to know what commands/goals can be passed to the build?
-You can [study them](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) for sure, but the project provides you with a shell script that wraps itself around the Maven wrapper and provides an easy facade for you remember commands and their use.
+You can [study them](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) for sure, but the project provides you with a shell script that wraps itself around the Maven wrapper and provides an easy facade for you to remember commands and their use.
 This is the `build.sh` file, which you can run as such:

 ```bash
 cd cas-overlay-template